Backlash (2025): Main event

-In their last match against each other, John Cena retained the Undisputed WWE Championship against Randy Orton.

 In the main event, John Cena defended the Undisputed WWE Championship against Randy Orton.
 Throughout the match, Cena and Orton executed their respective moves.
 At one point, Cena attempted a Punt Kick, but Orton moved out of the way.
 Cena performed an Attitude Adjustment on Orton and grabbed the title belt.
 Orton then performed an RKO on Cena for a nearfall.
 Orton performed an Attitude Adjustment on Cena through the announce table and another through a table he retrieved.
 Orton then performed another RKO for a nearfall.
 In the climax, Cena charged at Orton with the belt, but struck the referee.
 Orton then performed another RKO on Cena, but with no referee to count the pin, Orton performed RKOs on Nick Aldis and producers.
 As Orton attempted another Punt Kick, R-Truth blocked Orton, who laid out R-Truth with an RKO.
 Cena then performed a low blow on Orton and struck him with the title belt to retain the title.
 After the match, Cena proclaimed that he was what a real world champion looked like.